-On October 24, 1795, Austrian, Prussian, and Russian representatives met to dissolve the Polish–Lithuanian Commonwealth, known as the Third Partition of Poland, which resulted in the elimination of sovereign Poland and Lithuania for 123 years.
+On October 24, 1795, Austrian, Prussian, and Russian representatives met to dissolve the Polish–Lithuanian Commonwealth, known as the Third Partition of Poland, which ended the existence of an independent Polish and Lithuanian state for the next 123 years.

 During the second half of the 18th century, the once mighty Polish-Lithuanian Commonwealth started facing many internal problems and became increasingly vulnerable to foreign influences.

 By 1768, the federation was more or less considered to be an unofficial protectorate of the Russian Empire, and its last king, Stanisław August Poniatowski, hand-picked by Empress Catherine II of Russia, spent his reign torn between his desire to implement reforms necessary to save the state, and his perceived necessity of remaining in subordinate relationship with his Russian sponsors.

 An association of Polish nobles known as the Bar Confederation, which rebelled against Russia and the Polish king and fought to preserve Poland’s independence, was brought under control in 1772 and led to the First Partition of the Commonwealth, between the Russian Empire, the Kingdom of Prussia and the Habsburg Monarchy.